Contract Manufacturing: Overview, Agreements and Advantages

 Chapter 5: How do you choose the right contract manufacturer?

-Several factors should be considered during the selection process, as each one can influence whether a contract manufacturer is the right fit.
+A range of factors should be assessed during the selection process, as each can directly influence whether a contract manufacturer is a suitable and sustainable fit.

 ISO 9001 Certification